CatalaLang/catala-book/src/2-3-list-modular.md

 # Going modular with lists

+TODO general: with each concept, give an example of program execution with sample inputs.

 In this section, the tutorial tackles a common pattern that significantly increases the complexity of a codebase: the need to deal with lists and rules applying to each element of the list.
 Here, Catala reuses all the common tricks